It is never too late to be what you might have been.

 Zoe Harcombe admits in her article, Where Does the 3500 Calorie Theory Come From?, that nobody really knows for sure—and sadly, nor do any of the public health bodies/obesity organizations that use it.
 In my research, I came up with the similar answers as Dr. Harcombe, that nobody really knows about this calorie promise.

 And to date, I am sure many still follow calorie counting—maybe even you.
 I know my young patients for sure do.
 In fact, they’re terrified of calories and fat, and sometimes even protein, stocking up on carbs.
-Why carbs you might ask?
+Why carbs, you might ask?

 Well, many choose carbs because carbs are low in calories, and often can be low in fat as well.
 So it seems this might be just the food to eat a lot of and yet reduce weight.
 Not so true.

 Soon after consumption, the dieter wonders why they’re so ravenous and about to eat the kitchen sink.
-It’s simple Sam, it’s because they’re so hungry.
-Why, because processed carbs do not satiate long term.
+It’s simple, Sam, it’s because they’re so hungry.
+Why?
+Because processed carbs do not satiate long term.

 And for the record, diets don’t work… but that’s another story for another time.

 The reason I stopped going up and down in weight was because I stopped counting calories and started counting healthy foods, in a balanced way, and made sure it was whole and real.

 I avoided foods in boxes and bags but rather chose from the earth, in the sky, in the sea, and the land—nature’s food, God’s food.
 The insatiable hunger went away.
 The cravings went away.

 And the weight went away, and I’ve easily maintained my weight since.
-The only foods I gave up were: sugar, flour, and wheat.
-And-of course within the sugar, flour and wheat are processed carbs.
-Yes, out the door they went too!
+The only foods I gave up were sugar, flour, and wheat.
+And-of course, within the sugar, flour and wheat you’ll find processed carbs.

 Do you follow calorie counting?
 How is that working for you?
 If you don’t, why not?
-If you think calories are a good thing I’d love to know.
+If you think calories are a good thing, I’d love to know.
 Your views are all important to me.